New York moments: choir, Broadway casts perform in the street during blackout

 “I guess this is what they call a New York moment,” she wrote on Twitter with a video of a choir singing at sunset.
 “I emerged to see dark restaurants & traffic lights, civilians directing traffic, & an evacuated Carnegie Hall concert happening in the street.”

-Another Twitter user, Caryn Ross, agreed, posting video of the street concert by the Millennial Choirs and Orchestras with the hashtag #BeautifulSoundsDuringBlackout: “Now this is what turning lemons into lemonade is about!” she wrote.
+Another Twitter user, Caryn Ross, agreed, posting video of the concert with the hashtag #BeautifulSoundsDuringBlackout: “Now this is what turning lemons into lemonade is about!” she wrote.

 Also unexpected were scenes of multiple civilians who stepped into always-busy intersections to help direct traffic snarled by the lack of traffic lights.